davidanastasiu/tsda/README.md

 sh postprocess_cap_val_all.sh
 ```

-Captioning agents validation results scores can be printed and evaluated using `evaluate_caption_agents.py` and best performing agents for a specific caption/dataset type can be chosen accordingly
+Captioning agents validation results scores can be printed and evaluated using `evaluate_caption_agents.py` and best performing agents for a specific caption/dataset type can be chosen accordingly.

 ### Inference, Post Processing, and Results in Submission format (Test Set)